Subsono1/Selling-Market/README.md

 ## Overview

-_**Selling-Market** This project is a website which will be a marketplace for products to be listed and sold.
+_**Vending-Market** This project is a website which will be a marketplace for products to be listed and sold.
 Specifically this app is targeted for  .Here you will find awesome products to post sell and buy.
 This app will include a full CRUD implementation with Rails on the back end and React on the front end._